-Several years ago I started a small side business to create ‘white board’ animations for companies that wanted to communicate difficult concepts, train employees, or market their products.
+Several years ago I started a small side business for a time to create ‘white board’ animations for companies that wanted to communicate difficult concepts, train employees, or market their products.
 I managed the process, created the script, and did the voiceover for the animation (done by an animator).
-With client I spent a half-day with four members of the company that had hired us to create a three-minute animation to explain a very complicated proprietary brokerage service they offered.
+With clients I spent a half-day with four members of the company that had hired us to create a three-minute animation to explain a very complicated proprietary brokerage service they offered.
 I used several neuroscience techniques in that meeting that you might try the next time you lead a brainstorming session.
 I unpack what I did using those techniques below.

 Neuroscience techniques to improve brainstorming.